On-Site Sewage Management

 - Council's responsibilities to develop a strategy for on-site sewage management within its area.

-The Onsite Sewage and Wastewater Strategy encompasses all single dwelling domestic on-site wastewater disposal systems within the Richmond Valley Council area.
-The Strategy is divided into four sections being:
+The On-site Sewage and Wastewater Management Strategy encompasses all single dwelling domestic on-site wastewater systems within the Richmond Valley Council area.
+The Strategy is divided into two (2) sections and eight (8) Appendices.

-Section 1 Introduction to Richmond Valley Council Onsite Sewage and Wastewater Management Strategy.
+Section 1 - Part A - Introduction to On-Site Sewage and Wastewater Management Strategy

 Use of Mounds in the Construction of Evapotranspiration Beds